 - Learn and practice roles such as Business Analyst, Project Manager, Architect, Tester and Programmer

-Programming III – Full Stack Programming with Databases
+Java Programming III (JAVA03) – Full Stack Programming with Java

 Complete the programming portfolio by advancing to full stack programming by combining a Web Front End, Java Back-End with a Database.
 Design solutions for real-world problems and learn how software is used in Business and develop an Business Plan to implement student-designed solutions.